 My mountaineering career began with an accident when I was ten years old.

 Our family home in those days stood at the upper edge of a small mountain village named Muhlbach, in the Austrian Alps.
-The house was built on a hillside; a typical alpinestyle wood structure, three stories high with a steep pitched roof and every window clustered with flowers.
-There was a tray of flowers at the bottom, another half up and some pots hanging out to the side of each window.
-Th flowers were the pride and joy of my grandmother.
+The house was built on a hillside; a typical alpine-style wood structure, three stories high with a steep pitched roof and every window clustered with flowers.
+There was a tray of flowers at the bottom, another halfway up, and some pots hanging out to the side of each window.
+Those flowers were the pride and joy of my grandmother.

-The outside of the house was covered with forester shingles that measured approximately ten centimets in width, twenty centimet in length and each was rounded at the bottom.
-It took thousands of those damn things to cover a wall.
-My grandfather manufactured them and I, over and above my normal chores, had to carefully pile all that he produced along one wall of the house dry This was a most tedious and frustrating job for a busy, impatient tenyearold boy.
+The outside of the house was covered with forester shingles that measured approximately ten centimetres in width, twenty centimetres in length and each was rounded at the bottom.
+It literally took thousands of those damn things to cover a wall.
+My grandfather manufactured them and I, over and above my normal chores, had to carefully pile all the shingles that he produced along one wall of the house for them to dry and be stored.
+This was a most tedious and frustrating job for a busy, impatient ten-year-old boy.

-The gravel road winds its way up the valley ended in front of our house.
-From there, footpaths and a wagon road led up to the alpine huts and mountains above.
-Mountaineers from all over Europe would travel to our area to attempt the great climbs, often asking to store their bicycles or motorcycles in our woodshed.
-Many of the famous ones of the time passed through my domain and I knew them all.
+The gravel road that winds its way up the valley ended in front of our house.
+From there, footpaths and a wagon road led further up to the alpine huts and mountains above.
+Mountaineers from all over Europe would travel to our area to attempt the great climbs accessed from there, often asking to store their bicycles or motorcycles in our woodshed.
+Many of the famous ones of the time passed through my domain, and I knew them all.
 There was Ertl, Frauenberger, Aschenbrenner, Dulfer, Hinterstoiser and Kurz, the Schmidt Brothers, Hechmair and many others.
 Some of them are still there now, in the little graveyard behind the church.
 I would watch and listen to them with awe, always impressed by what a friendly, happy lot they were.
-I guarded their belongings with my life.
+While they climbed, I guarded their belongings with my life.

 One day, one of these fellows gave me a piton.
-I couldn’t believe my lucka genuine, slightly used, rusty rock piton. itons rappelling, so I rushed immediately to the work shed to get a hammer and an old piece of rope.
+I couldn’t believe my luck—a genuine, slightly used, rusty rock piton.
+In my mind, pitons were synonymous with rappelling, so with gift in hand, I rushed immediately to the work shed to get a hammer and an old piece of rope.
 Then I climbed up on the house roof and drove the piton into the chimney.
 I tied one end of the rope to the piton and the other I threw over the edge of the roof.
-The bottom end of the rope was at least five metes from the ground, but that didn’t s my enthusiasm.
+The bottom end of the rope was at least five metres from the ground, but that didn’t slow my enthusiasm.
 I put the rope between my legs, up across my chest and over my shoulder just like Dulfer had shown me.
-Legs apart, I leaned back nto the rope, ready to begin my descent whenthe piton came out!
-Down I went, rapidly gaining speed as I schussed down the shingled roof, flat on my back.
-Remember the house was three stories high.
-There was a set of telephone wires at the secondfloor level with which I made my first contact.
+Legs apart, I leaned back onto the rope, ready to begin my descent when…the piton came out!
+Down I went, rapidly gaining speed as I schussed down the shingled roof, flat on my back and head first.
+Remember, the house was three stories high.
+There was a set of telephone wires at the second-floor level with which I made my first contact.
 The wires tossed me against the wall of the house.
 Down the wall I went, straight into grandmother's flowers.
-I tried to grab hold of the centre tray of flowers as my legs hit and broke the bottom tray, but trays came out of the wall and I continued down.
+I tried to grab hold of the centre tray of flowers as my legs hit and broke the bottom tray, but both trays came out of the wall and I continued down.